Open-Models-Startup/docs-vite/docs/guides/user-guide/available-environments.md

 # {{ $frontmatter.title }}

-There are two kinds of environments that run projects in StackBlitz: **EngineBlock** and **WebContainers**.
-Each project in StackBlitz is tied to one or the other.
+There are two kinds of environments that run projects in OpenModels: **EngineBlock** and **WebContainers**.
+Each project in OpenModels is tied to one or the other.

-Depending on the environment, StackBlitz IDE includes slightly different features and User Interface elements.
+Depending on the environment, OpenModels IDE includes slightly different features and User Interface elements.
 See an overview of both environments in the table below - or you can directly consult the section on [EngineBlock](#engineblock) or [WebContainers](#webcontainers).

 | Feature | EngineBlock | WebContainers |
 | --- | --- | --- |